Trains Wales services on the

 (At right, an Ebbw Vale to Cardiff Central service is seen approaching Newbridge) Newbridge town centre and Newbridge Comprehensive School are close to the station, but perhaps the most famous building in the town is The 'Memo'.
 This is a former miners' hall - the Celynen Collieries Institute and Memorial Hall - which featured in the BBC TV Restoration programme in 2004, running in a close second but missing out on the £4m prize which would have paid for a full and speedy revamp.
 Since then, it's been slow but sure progress, but the Hall is already firmly placed at the cultural heart of the entire Ebbw valley.
-The Institute section was officially opened on July 24 2013, and the ten-month refurbishment of the Memorial Hall cinema is due to start in August of that year.
+The Institute section was officially opened on July 24 2013, and the ten-month refurbishment of the Memorial Hall cinema is due to be completed by September of this year.

 Nearby is the Crosskeys campus of Gwent College.
 About two miles distant is the start of the scenic Cwmcarn Forest Drive, a scenic route through seven miles of forest.
 There are picnic and camping sites, and facilities for cycling and fishing.

 The Monmouth and Brecon Canal is close by, allowing extensive walks along tranquil towpaths